Stella0A/Cleaning-Nashville-housing-data/README.md

-### splitting the property address into city and address and updating the table using the substring function
+### Splitting the property address into city and address and updating the table using the substring function
 	SELECT
 	SUBSTRING(PropertyAddress, 1, CHARINDEX(',', PropertyAddress) -1) as Address
 	, SUBSTRING(PropertyAddress, CHARINDEX(',', PropertyAddress) +1, LEN(PropertyAddress)) as Address